Diego Forlan marked his 100th cap with a stunning second-half winner in Salvador as Uruguay beat Nigeria in the Confederations Cup.

 The result ends Nigeria's 18-match unbeaten run, stretching back to May 2012, and leaves the Africa Cup of Nations champions facing a tough task in their final Group B match with Spain.
 The world and European champions top the group with six points, while Nigeria and Uruguay are level on three points.

-could be heard in the streets nearby.
+Throughout the match, could be heard in the streets nearby.
 And yet on the field the battle raged on with both teams knowing the importance of victory to their chances of progressing to the semi-finals.

 With Spain clear favourites for Group B and Tahiti obvious minnows, this contest was always going to be the most fiercely contested of the group - and so it proved.

 Nigeria had looked grateful that they had only had to overcome Tahiti in their first match of the tournament after a disrupted build-up.
 But Uruguay were an entirely different proposition with Suarez, Cavani and Forlan forming a formidable frontline, albeit in an ageing team.

 And it was the South Americans who found their fluency first, slicing through the Nigeria defence time and again.
 Cavani might have done better on two occasions while Cristian Rodriguez also went close.

 The mostly Brazilian crowd soon took the Super Eagles to their hearts but just as they began to find their rhythm, Uruguay burst their bubble with the scrappiest of goals.

 Forlan found the ball back at his feet after a poor corner and slid his pass along the six-yard line.
 Cavani missed an attempted flick between his legs but Lugano forced the ball over the line with his shin from six yards.
 It mattered not.